OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 First, you'll need some data and a small starting script.

-1. Create a new workbook in [Excel on the web](https://www.office.com/launch/excel).
-The Action Recorder is currently only available in Excel on the web, so that's where you must start this tutorial.
+1. Create a new Excel workbook.
 2. Copy the following fruit sales data and paste it into the worksheet, starting at cell **A1**.

     |Fruit |2018 |2019 |